 We operate primarily in the United States and our principal product - aggregates - is used in virtually all types of public and private construction projects and in the production of asphalt mix and ready-mixed concrete.
 We serve markets in twenty states, Washington D.C., and the local markets surrounding our operations in Mexico and the Bahamas.
 Our primary focus is serving metropolitan markets in the United States that are expected to experience the most significant growth in population, households and employment.
 These three demographic factors are significant drivers of demand for aggregates.
-While aggregates is our focus and primary business, we produce and sell asphalt mix and/or ready-mixed concrete in our Alabama, mid-Atlantic, Southwestern, Tennessee and Western markets.
+While aggregates is our focus and primary business, we produce and sell asphalt mix and/or ready-mixed concrete in our Alabama, Arizona, California, Maryland, New Mexico, Tennessee, Texas, Virginia and Washington D.C. markets.